cfe-lab/shared-server/doc/SETUP.md

-The appserver's dependencies should be installed in a [virtual environment][virtualenv-doc] to isolate it from any other Python projects that might be running on the same host.
+The appserver's dependencies should be installed in a [virtual environment][virtualenv-doc] to isolate it from any other Python projects that might be running on the same server.

 [virtualenv-doc]: https://docs.python.org/3/tutorial/venv.html